Mattéo Tramoni: Club career

 Tramoni made his professional debut for AC Ajaccio in a 3–0 Ligue 2 win against Valenciennes FC on 19 September 2017, at the age of 17.
 He scored his first professional goal in a 2–0 win over Football Bourg-en-Bresse Péronnas 01 on 29 September 2017.

 On 1 July 2021, he joined Brescia on loan.

 On 18 August 2022, Tramoni moved to Pisa, signing a four-year contract with the Tuscan club.

 Personal life

 Tramoni is the older brother of the footballer Lisandru Tramoni.

+In March 2024, Tramoni formally became an Italian citizen, thus becoming eligible to play internationally for Italy as well.